Introduction

 - The Ministry of Finance announces DA twice yearly (Jan & Jul).

-- Pensioners get Dearness Relief (DR) simultaneously.
+- Pensioners get Deaess Relief (DR) simultaneously.

 3. Implications of DA